Home / All Recipes / Chinese / Bean Curd, Ginkgo Nuts, and Barley Sweet Soup

 Chinese, especially Cantonese cuisine, has so many delicious sweet/dessert soup.
 These soups are usually easy to prepare and super healthy.
-Some of these are vegan-friendly and gluten-free too, which is exactly the case for this bean curd, ginkgo nuts, and barley sweet soup (腐竹白果薏米糖水).
+Some of these are vegan-friendly too, which is exactly the case for this bean curd, ginkgo nuts, and barley sweet soup (腐竹白果薏米糖水).

 This soup has a special place in my life because my Mom prepared it for me on my wedding day.
 I’ll explain everything in detail so you will be able to replicate this dessert soup in your own home.

 Chinese ingredients you will need to prepare this sweet soup

 For this specific sweet soup, you will need dried bean curd sheet, gingko nuts, pearl barley/job’s tear barley, pandan leaves, rock sugar, and eggs.